| |

 • Cont – Continue(ing)

-• C4B – (K2 and 2) – slip the next 2 sts onto a cable needle and hold at the back of the work, K2 from left-hand needle, then knit the 2 sts from the cable needle.⁣
+• C4B – (K2 and 2) – slip the next 2 sts onto a cable needle and hold at the back of the work, K2 from the left-hand needle, then knit the 2 sts from the cable needle.⁣

-• C4F – (K2 and 2) – slip the next 2 sts onto a cable needle and hold at the front of the work, K2 from left-hand needle, then knit the 2 sts from the cable needle.⁣
+• C4F – (K2 and 2) – slip the next 2 sts onto a cable needle and hold at the front of the work, K2 from the left-hand needle, then knit the 2 sts from the cable needle.⁣

-• C6B – (K3 and 3) – slip the next 3 sts onto a cable needle and hold at the back of the work, K3 from left-hand needle, then knit the 3 sts from the cable needle.⁣
+• C6B – (K3 and 3) – slip the next 3 sts onto a cable needle and hold at the back of work, K3 from the left hand needle, then knit the 3 sts from the cable needle.⁣

 • K – Knit